 rclone sync /path/to/local/directory do-spaces:your-bucket-name

-To synchronize your Space with a local directory (downloading new or changed files):
+Or synchronize your Space with a local directory (downloading new or changed files):

 rclone sync do-spaces:your-bucket-name /path/to/local/directory

-Automating tasks with rclone
+Automating tasks with Rclone

 Automating with cron (linux/macos)

-1. Create a shell script (e.g., sync_to_spaces.sh):
+1. Create a shell script (for example, sync_to_spaces.sh):

 #!/bin/bash